-(updated July 31) – Under the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, Augsburg is issuing $700 of relief funding to day undergraduate students and $275 of relief funding to graduate and adult undergraduate students enrolled in the spring semester 2020.
-The U.S. Department of Education has directed that these funds be paid directly to students and did not allow the funds to be distributed using the university’s student accounts system, so the payments will be delivered to students via emailed digital checks, using their Augsburg.edu email address.
+Under the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, Augsburg is issuing $700 of relief funding to day undergraduate students and $275 of relief funding to graduate and adult undergraduate students enrolled in the spring semester 2020.
+The U.S. Department of Education has directed that these funds be paid directly to students and did not allow the funds to be distributed using the university’s student accounts system, so the payments will be delivered to students via emailed digital checks, using their augsburg.edu email address.

-For Fall 2020, Augsburg is offering face-to-face, hybrid, and online classes.
-Records and Registration is updated to show the format for each fall course with schedule details, including technology platforms and instructor availability outside class hours.
+For Spring 2021, Augsburg is offering face-to-face, hybrid, and online classes.
+Records and Registration is updated to show the format for each spring course with schedule details.

 Clinical and field experiences: Special rules may apply for supervised clinical or field experiences in programs such as education, nursing, or social work.
 Some of these experiences cannot be moved online given the requirements of accreditors and licensing agencies.
 Others might continue if the clinical partner determines it is possible to meet new health guidelines.
 If students cannot complete these courses this semester, Augsburg will assign a grade of “X” to show that the clinical or field experience could not be completed during the semester for reasons beyond Augsburg’s and the student’s control.
 The “X” grade will be replaced by the grade the student earned when the experience is completed.